-Set out in Table 2 below are our calculations for this example and are what we will use The monthly cell phone and broadband plans are the per month price x 24 months, for example for the cell phone plan the stand-alone price is $15 x 24 months = $360.
-The Contract Price Allocation uses the amount the customer is going to pay multiplied by the number of months in the contract.
+Set out in Table 2 below are our calculations for this example.
+The monthly cell phone and broadband plans are the per month price x 24 months; for example, for the cell phone plan, the stand-alone price is $15 x 24 months = $360.
+The Contract Price Allocation uses the amount the customer will pay multiplied by the number of months in the contract.
 So in our case it is $40 per month x 24 month contract = $960.

-Do note we have ignored in net present value calculations here for the cashflows.
-This should be brought to bear in this case.
-Drop us a note if you would like to see this worked through and we can prepare a separate, shorter, tutorial for this.
+Make note we have ignored cash flow net present value calculations, which IFRS 15 requires us to use.
+Drop us a message if you would like to see this worked through, and we can prepare a separate, shorter tutorial for this.

 |Cell Phone Sale||$284|

-So the old spreadsheet needs to come out again and Table 3 below shows the new workings for October 31 and first month into the contract.
-What are wanting to know in using these calculations is how to apportion the $40 payment we have received from the customer.
+So the old spreadsheet needs to come out again, and Table 3 below shows the new workings for October 31 and the first month into the contract.
+In using these calculations, we want to know how to apportion the $40 payment we receive from the customer.

-Now that we have the calculations we have to workout what is recorded as a reduction in the debtor balance and what is recorded as revenue.
-The debit to bank of course is the easiest, being a debit of $40.00.
+Now that we have the calculations, we have to work out the debtor balance reduction and increase in revenue.
+The debit to the bank is the easiest, being debit $40.
 The complete entry would be: